VILLASframework/node/paper/paper.md

 VILLASnode is written in C++ and supports real-time execution on real-time Linux systems.
 To provide all necassary information, VILLASnode has detailed documentation [@villasnode_docs].
 It includes installation recommendations and best practices for development as well as example configurations and beginners guides, so-called labs.

-Other open-source co-simulation tools are available, like Mosaik [@rohjans_mosaik_2013] or Helics [@hardy_helics_2024].
+VILLASnode can be compared with other available open-source co-simulation tools, such as Mosaik [@rohjans_mosaik_2013] or Helics [@hardy_helics_2024].
 Mosaik uses a SimAPI to communicate with other simulators based on fixed timesteps.
-Integrated simulators need to support the SimAPI which requires extra implementations.
-Simulators cannot reuse existing supported protocols which VILLASnode makes use of and takes core of protocol conversion.
+Integrated simulators need to support the SimAPI, which requires extra implementations.
+Simulators cannot reuse existing supported protocols, which VILLASnode makes use of and takes care of protocol conversion.
 Helics is designed for large-scale testing and supports bindings for different languages.
 It uses a broker that manages the communication between the simulators, whereas VILLASnode has a peer-to-peer architecture.

 # Statement of need

 VILLASnode supports the coupling of real-time simulators of different hardware and software vendors, specifications, and implementations [@monti_global_2018].
 These simulators play a crucial role in both academic research and industrial applications, especially within simulation of electrical power networks.
 They are primarily utilized for hardware-in-the-loop (HiL) simulations.
-As an example, in the scope of the ENSURE project, the German electrical grid is emulated with the ability to couple dynamically simulators and physical components which can be interfaced safely via analog input and output signals [@Mehlmann2023].
+As an example, in the scope of the ENSURE project, the German electrical grid is emulated with the ability to couple dynamically simulators and physical components that can be interfaced safely via analog input and output signals [@Mehlmann2023].
 This approach not only reduces development costs but also allows for the validation of components under scenarios in which it is difficult or unsafe to replicate real-world field scenarios.
 Moreover, VILLASnode supports the linking of simulators and real-time simulators from different vendors so that models do not need to be shared.
 It allows for communication between proprietary simulation models that cannot be shared, thus protecting intellectual property during collaboration.
-Local simulators and simulation infrastructure can be combined in a powerful arrangement unavailable at any individual infrastructure.
+Local simulators and simulation infrastructure can be combined in a powerful arrangement unavailable in any individual infrastructure.
 This approach has the additional advantage of allowing co-simulation with heterogeneus methods, algorithms, and communication protocols.
-The communication with the components, sensors, or actuators can also be implemented using VILLASnode.
+Communication with  components, sensors, or actuators can also be implemented using VILLASnode.

-This can be extended to geographically distributed experiments.
-In this case, VILLASnode takes care of the communication between the different participants to the experiment that spans multiple infrastructures.
-Not only simulators can be included, but physical devices can also be integrated [@Bach2025].
-Although communication latencies constrain the dynamics of the experiment for real-time applications, VILLASnode offers significant advantages such as leveraging existing infrastructure across sites and facilitating collaboration among interdisciplinary teams.
+This can be extended to geographically-distributed experiments.
+In this case, VILLASnode takes care of the communication between the different participants within an experiment that spans multiple infrastructures.
+Not only can simulators  be included, but physical devices can also be integrated [@Bach2025].
+Although communication latencies constrain the dynamics of experiments for real-time applications, VILLASnode offers significant advantages such as leveraging existing infrastructure across sites and facilitating collaboration among interdisciplinary teams.
 Manufacturers, customers, and certifiers benefit from remote access and distributed testing while maintaining data confidentiality and intellectual property.
 Current work includes automation of integration of VILLASnode in practical field devices [@Pitz2024].

 # Features

 As the gateway, VILLASnode is the main component of the VILLASframework, which offers several key features.

 The gateway supports a wide range of established data exchange protocols.
 Support for various message brokers like MQTT, AMQP, nanomsg, ZeroMQ, Redis, and Kafka provide connectivity to existing software platforms.
 Support for process bus protocols such as CAN, EtherCAT, Modbus, IEC 61850-8-1 (GOOSE), and IEC 61850-9-2 (Sampled Values) enable connectivity to physical devices.
 A range of web-based protocols like WebRTC, WebSockets, NGSI, and a HTTP REST API facilitate integration into web-based interfaces.
 And a set of generic protocols add support for plain UDP/TCP/Ethernet sockets, Infiniband, file-based I/O, and communication with other processes via standard I/O or shared memory regions.
-For custom interfaces which require hard real-time timeing guarantees, the gateway supports communicating with Xilinx/AMD FPGA evaluation boards via PCIexpress and user space drivers implemented on top of VFIO.
+For custom interfaces that require hard real-time timeing guarantees, the gateway supports communicating with Xilinx/AMD FPGA evaluation boards via PCIexpress and user space drivers implemented on top of VFIO.

-Other components of the framework include:
+Other components of the framework include
-VILLASweb provides visualization and monitoring of distributed experiments via a web browser.
-VILLAScontroller integrates and orchestrates the execution of gateways and related hardware and software component in a joint experiment.
+VILLASweb, which provides visualization and monitoring of distributed experiments via a web browser, and VILLAScontroller, which integrates and orchestrates the execution of gateways and related hardware and software component in a joint experiment.

 # Acknowledgements